Clear Creek below Whiskeytown reservoir

 Agency: National Recreation Area, private

-Notes: © 1998, 2001 Bill Tuthill, CreeksYahoo
+Notes: © 1998, 2001, 2013 Bill Tuthill, CreeksYahoo

 The Pillsbury run of the Eel has more fun rapids in a shorter distance, but lower Clear Creek contains more challenging rapids for those who like to scout, and because of location, is easier to combine with Burnt Ranch Gorge or the Yuba below Englebright dam.

 At flows around 500 cfs this run contains mostly mellow class II and III rapids, except for perhaps 4 class IV rapids and one class V-.
-At flows around 220 cfs this remains true, with 5 class IV rapids if you count the final drop of the class V-.
+At flows around 220 cfs this remains true, with 4 class IV rapids if you count the subsequent drop of the class V-.
 The canyon is very scenic and seems quite remote, with the road perched high out-of-sight the left bank.
 Evidence of severe flooding just below the put-in indicates that when the dam spills, there is lots more water!

 Below the NEED Camp bridge, Clear Creek immediately enters a scenic canyon with fun but relatively mellow class II-III rapids.
-After a couple of miles the creek enters black bedrock, where boaters encounter a tight class IV that can be scouted on either side but portaged only on the left.
+After a couple of miles the creek enters black bedrock, where boaters encounter Pinch Me, a tight class IV that can be scouted on either side but portaged only on the left.
 Below that the river flattens out for a couple of miles.
 About a mile above the A16 Placer Road, boaters suddenly encounter the horizon line of a class V- rapid.
 Scout or portage left, but watch for body trap chutes near the landing.

 Clear Creek Whiskeytown CA Clear Creek Whiskeytown CA